lintonye/learnreact.design/_posts/2017-06-08-what-is-react.md

   image: linton.jpg
 ---

-_This series of posts will be the very first part of the ["React for Designers" course](http://learnreact.design) I'm creating.
-[Sign up](http://learnreact.design) now and receive exclusive updates!_
+_This series of posts will be the very first part of the ["React Essentials for Designers" course](http://learnreact.design/re4d-0) I'm creating.
+[Sign up](http://learnreact.design/re4d-0) now and receive exclusive updates!_

 - _What is React? (this post)_
 - _[What is React Native?](/2017/06/20/what-is-react-native/)_